crashinvaders/gdx-basis-universal/README.md

 > The build was only tested with NDK 21.3.6528147 and may not work with any other version.
 It's recommended you install and use the same one.
 - Install the NDK (using IntelliJ Idea/Android Studio's Android SDK manager or from [the official web page](https://developer.android.com/ndk/downloads)).
 - Create an environment variable `NDK_HOME` pointing to the installed NDK location.

-## Notes

-- `basis_transcoder.h` requires `#include <stddef.h>` on Win32 for some reason.
-- WebAssembly support is enabled by default as of Firefox 52, Chrome 57 and Opera 44.
-On Edge 15 you can enable it via “Experimental JavaScript Features” flag.
-- Due to NDK limitations, __the minimum supported Android SDK version code is 16__.

-## Recomendations

-- PVRTC1 requires square textures with power of two sides.
-- PVRTC1 transparency is very poor and only suitable for pre-multiplied alpha (check that).
-- BC1_RGB & BC3_RGBA require textures with sides to be multiple of four (superseded by PVRTC1 requirements).